Hepatitis C Virus Antibodies

 Each of the most common tests have a slightly different purpose:

-- Anti-HCV or combined HCV Antibody/Antigen tests detect the presence of antibodies/antigens to the virus, indicating exposure to HCV.
+- Anti-HCV Antibody test detect the presence of antibodies to the virus.
+These are substances produced by the body when it encounters the virus , so a positive results shows that you have been exposed to HCV.
 These tests on their own may not be able to tell if you still have an active viral infection, only that you were exposed to the virus in the past.
 Usually, the test is reported as “positive” or “negative.”
 There is some evidence that, if your test is “weakly positive,” it may not mean that you have been exposed to the HCV virus.
-All positive results (weak or strong) will either be repeated by a second antibody/antigen test or possible by the RNA test (described below).
+All positive results (weak or strong) will either be repeated using a second antibody test or most likely using the test for the virus genetic material , the viral load test (described below).

 - Viral Load or Quantitative HCV tests measure the number of viral particles in your blood.
 Viral load tests are used before treatment to help determine how long treatment needs to be given (along with other factors, such as your age, gender, the changes seen in a liver biopsy, and genotype, discussed below).
 It is also used to follow response to treatment by comparing the amount of virus before, during and after treatment at time points dependant on what type and length of treatment is given.
 The aim is to get the levels of virus to undetectable/not detected.